 - Credits: 20

 - Level: Level 5 (SCQF level 11)

 This course will introduce students to core business concepts and the role that veterinary nurses play in the management of well performing businesses.
 Participants will learn skills that can be utilised in practice from a variety of areas, including strategy and application.

-Students will access lecture materials at their own pace on Moodle.
+Students will access lecture materials on a weekly basis via Moodle.
 There will be online sessions with course staff (lectures and seminars) across Semester 3.

-Part 1 - Undertake a business analysis using established models, make recommendations and a plan to implement this strategy (60%, 2000 words).
+Part 2 - A business analysis using established models, make recommendations and a plan to implement this strategy (70%, 3000 words approx).
+(ILO 2 & 3)

 The course aims to introduce students to business management concepts and develop skills relevant to professionals within the veterinary industry.
 Students will: